kbraziun/Lab_Earth_Engine/readme.md

   // Find image with minimal cloud cover .filterMetadata('CLOUD_COVER', 'less_than', 20)
   // Use provided mask function
+  // .map is used to loop pre-defined functions over all images in a collection
+  // do not use for loops!
   .map(maskL8sr);

 // Print metadata to console